 If a major brand and player like BMW is willing to back off and let the consumer have more control over the buying process, perhaps the rest of the industry should start take note or face the rise of another Tesla Motors.

-Liira Media, now Foundry512, is a digital marketing firm dedicated to client results and to providing end users with the best media experience possible.
+Liira Media, now Foundry512, is a advertising agency dedicated to client results and to providing end users with the best media experience possible.
 We connect our clients to their target audience in a manner that facilitates healthy and transparent relationships.
 Those relationships allow our clients to grow.